 UNT students, employees and alumni perform 13,900 hours of community service annually in major service programs such as Alternative Spring Breaks.
 Make a Difference Day and The Big Event, a national day of service.

-400,000 visitors come to UNT each year for concerts, art exhibitions, lectures, summer camps, sporting events and numerous other activities.
+UNT welcomes 400,000 visitors each year for concerts, art exhibitions, lectures, summer camps, sporting events and numerous other activities.

 UNT, the flagship of the UNT System, boosts the Dallas-Fort Worth area's economic activity by $1.65 billion annually.
 The North Texas region includes one of the nation's largest metropolitan areas and most vibrant economies.

 UNT supports and drives the growth and programs of communities and businesses in the North Texas region.
 As a catalyst for creativity, innovation and entrepreneurship, UNT is paving the way for an evolving economy.

-- JOBS: UNT economic activity supports 12,327 jobs in the Dallas-Fort Worth area economy annually.
+- JOBS: UNT economic activity supports 12,327 jobs in the Dallas-Fort Worth area annually.